beloglazov/vim-textobj-quotes/README.md

 # vim-textobj-quotes

 `vim-textobj-quotes` is a Vim plugin providing text objects for the closest pairs of quotes of any type.
-Using only `iq` or `aq` it allows you to act on content of single quotes, double quotes, or back ticks that currently surround the cursor, are in front of the cursor, or behind (in that order of preference).
+Using only `iq` or `aq` it allows you to operate on content of single quotes, double quotes, or back ticks that currently surround the cursor, are in front of the cursor, or behind (in that order of preference).
 In other words, it jumps forward or backwards when needed to reach the quotes.